 Contact us as soon as possible after your injury to be sure your rights are protected.

-Workers’ Compensation is essentially broken down into two types of benefits: medical benefits and indemnity benefits.
-In regards to indemnity benefits, an individual is entitled to awards when their medical condition causes them to lose time from work, or has a reduction in earnings.
-Further, an individual may be entitled to awards when they have a permanent condition.
+Workers’ Compensation is essentially broken down into two types of benefits: medical benefits and lost wage benefits.
+With respect to lost wage benefits, an individual is entitled to compensation when their medical condition causes them to lose time from work, or causes a reduction in earnings.
+Further, an individual may be entitled to benefits when they suffer from a permanent condition.

 If an individual is injured on the job, they should report the injury immediately to their employer, or must, by law, give written notice to their employer within 30 days.

-There are different types of injuries.
+There are different types of on the job injuries.
 There are injuries that occur as a result of an accident on the job.
 For these injuries, notice must be given by the injured worker to the employer within 30 days.
-However, notice should be given immediately in order to start the claim properly.
+However, notice should be given immediately in order to initiate the claim process properly.